TGSAI/mdio-cpp/USER_GUIDE.md

     ```Cmake
     include(FetchContent)
     ```
 2. Select a version of **MDIO**.
 Main can be expected to be stable but may update unexpectedly.
 [Tagged](https://github.com/TGSAI/mdio-cpp/tags) versions will also be available if a specific version is desired.
+New versions will be tagged as significant improvements, utilities, or features are added, as well as when underlying dependencies are updated.
     ```Cmake
     FetchContent_Declare(
       mdio